Interfaces + Open Design / Foundation

 Thesis

-Design with Chat GPT and Codex: The Designer's Guide teaches a practical interfaces + open design move: This designer-focused guide shows how to use ChatGPT 5.5 to generate design inspiration, iterate layouts, and condense desktop screens to mobile in seconds, then hand the resulting mockups to Codex to build interactive prototypes—connecting Mobin via MCP and porting Figma/Claude Code skills into Codex along the way.
+Design with Chat GPT and Codex: The Designer's Guide teaches a practical design system move: This designer-focused guide shows how to use ChatGPT 5.5 to generate design inspiration, iterate layouts, and condense desktop screens to mobile in seconds, then hand the resulting mockups to Codex to build interactive prototypes—connecting Mobin via MCP and porting Figma/Claude Code skills into Codex along the way.

 The goal is not to remember the video.
 The goal is to extract the operating principle, tie it to timestamped evidence, test how far the claim transfers, and make something reusable.